+Il in the blanks in the following sentences by using appropriate $word(s)/phrase(s)/umber(s)$ : [4×1]

-- (i) The Competition Commission shall consist of a Chairperson and not less than two and not more than other Members to be appointed by the Central Government. - (ii) The minimum number of subscribers sign in the Memorandum of Association of a public limited company at the time of its formation is . - (iii) The information sought for by an applicant under the RTI Act shall be furnished within days. - (iv) The has the power to fill up the casual vacancy caused in the Board.
+(i) The Competition Commission shall consist of a Chairperson and not less than two and not more than other Members to be appointed by the Central Government.

+(ii The minimum number of witness should be present at the time of signing the Memorandum of Association of a public limited company at the time of its formation is

+(ii

+(i v) The has the power to fill up the casual vacancy caused in the Board if no provision in AOA.

-Answer to 5(a):
+Answ er to 5(a):

-- (i) B. Mr. Kumar Mangalam Birla
+(i) B. Mr. Kumar Mangalam Birla

-- (ii) D. All of the above
+(ii D. All of the above

-- (iii) C. ₹ 10 lakhs
+(ii ii) C.₹10 lakhs

-- (iv) A. Liquidity Risks
+(i v) A. Liquidity Risks

-- (v) B. SEBI
+(v B. SEBI

-- (vi) C. 49
+(v i) C. 49

-Answer to 5(b):
+Answ er to 5(b):

-- (i) ten

-- (ii) seven
+(i ) ) ten

+(ii i) one

-- (iii) thirty
+(ii ii) thirty

-- (iv) Board of Directors
+(i v) Board of Directors

+• P

+tion 6.

-(a) Jupiter Textiles Ltd. was incorporated on 1st June, 2011.
-On 1st March, 2014 a political party approaches the company for a contribution of ₹ 12 lakhs for political purpose.
+р upiter Textiles Ltd. was incorporated on 1st January, 2012.
+On 1st November, 2014 a olitical party approaches the company for a contribution of ₹ 12 lakhs for political urpose.

-Your advice is sought in respect of the under mentioned issues:
+our advice is sought in respect of the under mentioned issues: i) Is the company legally authorized under the Companies Act, 2013 to give this

+political contribution?

-- (i) Is the company legally authorized under the Companies Act, 1956 to give this political contribution? - (ii) Will it make any difference, if the company was in existence on 1st January, 2011? - (iii) Can the company be penalised for violation of the applicable provisions relating to political contribution? - (iv) What are the disclosure requirements in this regards? - (b) State some of the procedures which an auditor has to follow in order to evaluate going concern uncertainties. - (c) A company may issue Sweat Equity Shares of a class of shares already issued if few conditions are fulfilled.
-State those conditions which are required to be fulfilled. [(2+1+2+2)+4+4]
+ii) Will it make any difference, if the company was in existence on 1st October, 2011? iii) Can the company be penalised for violation of the applicable provisions relating to political contribution?

-(a) Political Donations:

-(i) Only a company which had been inexistence for 3 years can make contribution to political parties.
-Since in the given case, the company has not completed three years of existence on 1st March, 2014, it is not eligible to give political contribution.

-- (ii) Yes, because in the case, Jupiter Textiles Ltd. shall complete three financial years of its existence, therefore, will be eligible to give political contribution subject to the condition that such a political contribution should not exceed 5 per cent of the Average Net profits and a resolution authorizing such contribution is passed at a meeting of the Board of Directors. - (iii) A company will be eligible to give political contribution subject to the condition that such a contravention of the provisions of this section will make a company liable to fine which may extend to three times the amount so contributed.

-Further every officer of the company in default would be liable to imprisonment for a term which may extend to three years & also to fine.

-(iv) The amended Section 293A of the Companies Act, 1956 seeks to impose an obligation to disclose in its profit and loss account contributions made by it to any political party or for any political purpose.
-Contravention of the provisions of this section will make a company liable of fine which may extend to three times the amount so contributed.
-Further every officer of the company in default would be liable to imprisonment for a term which may extend to three years and also to fine.
+( iv) What are the disclosure requirements in this regards?

+tate some of the procedures which an auditor has to follow in order to evaluate going oncern uncertainties.

+company may issue Sweat Equity Shares of a class of shares already issued if few onditions are fulfilled.
+State those conditions which are required to be fulfilled.

+(a) As per section 182, the following companies shall not make a political contribution:

+- (i) A Government company. - (ii) A company which has been in existence for less than 3 financial years.

+In the given case:

+- (i) M/s XYZ Ltd. cannot make any political contribution because the company is not in existence for a period of 3 financial years. - (ii) If XYZ were incorporated on 01.10.2011, it may make a political contribution as on 01.11.2014 because in such a case, it would have been in existence for 3 financial years.
+However, it shall comply with the following conditions: - (a) The amount of contribution shall not exceed 7.5% of average net profits during 3 immediately preceding financial years. - (b) The Board shall make a political contribution only by passing a resolution at a Board meeting. - (c) The company shall disclose in its profit and loss account the amount of political contribution and the name of the political party or the person to whom such amount has been contributed. - (iii) If a company makes a political contribution in contravention of section 182, following consequences shall follow: - (a) The company shall be punishable with fine which may extend to 5 times the amount so contributed. - (b) Every officer of the company who is in default shall be punishable with imprisonment up to 6 months and with fine up to 5 times the amount contributed. - (iii) Section 182 of the Companies Act, 2013 seeks to impose an obligation to disclose in its profit and loss account the total amount contributed and name of the party to which such amount has been contributed.